CattF-LDaman/pypakket4/README.md

  - Compression
  - Checksum of some kind
  - AES Encryption
- - Decent package size to original size ratio
+ - Decent package size to original size ratio (using TestDir with test.py, PACKAGE: 3KB, NORMAL: 29KB)

  Preferred file extension is .pyp4